 The country comprises of Papua and New Guinea.
 Papua is in the southern part of the mainland.
 The Highlands and Momase regions are in the northern part of the country formerly known as New Guinea.
 The New Guinea Islands is the group of outer islands from Manus clockwise to the Autonomous Region of Bougainville (AROB)

-The western end of the country has the largest deposit of Natural Gas in the East Asia and South Pacific.
+The western end of the country has the largest deposit of Natural Gas in East Asia and South Pacific.
 Oil giants like Exxon Mobil and Total have oil and gas developments and production projects in the country.

 Papua New Guinea Map